-- ■NOTE: The actuator is not a serviceable component.
-If it is defective, it must be replaced. - ■NOTE: The actuator will operate only when the ignition switch is in the ON position.
+■NOTE: The actuator is only serviceable as an assembly.

+NOTE: The actuator will operate only when the ignition switch is in the ON position.

 The front drive actuator is located on the right side of the front differential input housing.
 With the engine stopped and the ignition switch in the ON position, a momentary "whirring" sound can be heard each time the drive select switch is shifted.
 If no sound is heard, see Electrical System.
 If the actuator runs constantly or makes squealing or grinding sounds, the actuator must be replaced.